 Lawmakers seek bipartisan breakthrough for legislation to provide federal protections for IVF

-Democratic Rep. Susan Wild of Pennsylvania opened her letter to colleagues with a statistic, and hoped it'd land with her Republican colleagues too.
+Democratic Rep. Susan Wild of Pennsylvania opened her letter to colleagues with a statistic, and hoped it'd land with Republican members, too.
 Wild is seeking a rarity in this Congress, a bipartisan coalition on a politically charged issue: federal legislation to offer broad protections for in vitro fertilization treatment.

 Wild's letter, obtained by CBS News, urges fellow lawmakers to co-sponsor her proposal.